nall0008/portfolio/README.md

 Final Project – Web Portfolio

 For this assignment, I followed a process that involved creating a prototype using Adobe XD which I had learned in the User Experience Design course.
 I had already selected the layout, colours, fonts, and font sizes.
 With a visual blueprint of what I would be creating, I started coding using Visual Studio Code.
 I used the same navigation, background, and footer for each page and began with those.
-However, the portfolio page had different elements which made it challenging.
+However, I faced some challenges while designing the portfolio page and contact page as they had different elements.
 I overcame these challenges by seeking support, researching online and applying the knowledge I gained from the course.
 Through this experience, I have learned a lot about web development.

 ## Framework been used